Founded in 1882, Ontario thrived as an agricultural haven for citrus growers, but today the city is a hub of both commerce and community.

 With three major interstates, two railroads and the Ontario International Airport, the City of Ontario offers direct access throughout Southern California and across the continental United States.

 Ontario International Airport (ONT) is the fastest growing airport in the United States, according to Global Traveler, a leading publication for frequent fliers.
-ONT is approximately 35 miles east of downtown Los Angeles in the center of Southern California.
-It is a full-service airport which, before the coronavirus pandemic, offered nonstop commercial jet service to 26 major airports in the U.S., Mexico and Taiwan.
+ONT is a full-service airport which, before the coronavirus pandemic, offered nonstop commercial jet service to 26 major airports in the U.S., Mexico and Taiwan.
 There are by eleven air carriers, including Alaska, American, Avianca, China Airlines, Delta, Frontier, Hawaiian, jetBlue, Southwest, United and Volaris.
 Plans are in place to add a third terminal as traffic continues to increase.
 United Parcel Service (UPS) and FedEx have their Hubs located at the Airport, in addition to the Amazon facility, making Ontario one of the top United States markets for outbound cargo shipments.

 The mass of freight transport – via both rail and road – run through the City of Ontario.
 Three major interstates crisscross the City and the surrounding area: Interstate-15 from San Diego to Las Vegas and beyond; Interstate-10 from west coast to east coast; as well as State Route 60 for easy regional access.
 Amtrak offers passenger rail service through the City, and BNSF and Union Pacific both provide freight rail through the City.